 The top gap plans in Oklahoma are the same top plans across the nation!

 For example, a letter plan in Norman may differ in cost from the same letter plan in Lawton.
-Now, choosing a Medigap policy shouldn’t just be based on cost alone.
+Now, choosing a Medigap policy shouldn’t just be based on price alone.